Human Rights

 Human Rights Due Diligence

 In FY2021, Olympus became a member of Business for Social Responsibility (BSR), a global organization offering support to businesses in the field of human rights and sustainability, and we engage in global activities in the area of human rights due diligence in compliance with the UN Guiding Principles (UNGPs) on Business and Human Rights.
-In FY2022, Olympus implemented a human rights impact assessment that covered the entire Olympus Group, and based on the results of this assessment, undertook the following efforts in FY2023.
+In FY2022, Olympus implemented a human rights impact assessment that covered the entire Olympus Group, and based on the results of this assessment, established a mechanism to grasp the status of the management of human rights issues internal to the Olympus Group in FY2023.
+Further, with consideration of the legal and regulatory trends of each country, Olympus implemented a human rights impact assessment at a medical-equipment manufacturing site in Japan with the cooperation of the BSR.
+Based on these endeavors the Group implemented the following initiatives in FY2024.

-Furthermore, in accordance with its Human Rights Policy, in FY2023, Olympus deployed e-learning globally to introduce Olympus' responsibility to respect human rights in its supply chain and to give an overview of the laws and systems in each country.
-Those who enrolled in the e-learning program learned about respecting the human rights of not only those who are part of the Olympus Group but also third parties in its supply chain.
-In Japan, 8,998 employees enrolled in this e-learning program (enrollment rate: 94%).
+Olympus conducted global human rights awareness activities through the use of e-learning and other means to introduce Olympus' responsibility to respect human rights in its supply chain and to provide an overview of the laws and systems in each country in FY2023.
+In Japan, 8,998 employees participated in this e-learning program (participation rate: 94%).
 Olympus will continue to carry out regular educational activities to improve the awareness of its employees regarding human rights.

 Preventing Harassment and Promoting Diversity, Equity, and Inclusion

-Olympus and its Japan subsidiaries have also established a Harassment Hotline in each business site and subsidiary as a preventive means and to provide a prompt and pertinent solution if a problem arises.
-Our Hotline officers are trained with the skills and knowledge to handle complaints appropriately, which include the protection of the privacy of the consulter or harassment victim, ensuring consultation confidentiality, and preventing any adverse consequences from the consultation.
+Olympus and group companies in Japan have also established a Harassment Hotline in each business site and subsidiary as a preventive means and to provide a prompt and pertinent solution if a problem arises.
+Our Hotline officers are trained with the skills and knowledge to handle complaints appropriately, which include protecting the privacy of the consulter or harassment victim, ensuring consultation confidentiality, and preventing any adverse consequences from the consultation.

-Since FY2019, we have delivered the Harassment Prevention Guidebook to all employees of the Japan subsidiaries.
-In this guidebook, a description of gender minorities, such as LGBTQ, was also included.
-We keep up-to-date with the expanding scope of harassment, which covers power harassment and gender harassment, including maternity, paternity, and LGBTQ issues.
+Since FY2019, we have delivered the Harassment Prevention Guidebook to all employees of the group companies in Japan.
+In this guidebook, a description of sexual minorities, such as LGBTQ, was also added to keep in line with the times, including power harassment, maternity, paternity, and sexual harassment involving LGBTQ.
 Accordingly, the coverage of our internal consultation manual has been revised and enhanced.
-In June 2020, the so called "Power Harassment Prevention Act," which stipulates that companies must take preventative measures regarding harassment, was enforced.
-In preparation for this and to avoid potential incidents we provide an e-learning course to help employees to understand the key points of the law and what could be seen as power harassment.
+In June 2020, the "Power Harassment Prevention Act" was enacted, mandating that companies must take preventative measures regarding harassment.
+In preparation for this and to avoid potential incidents we provide an e-learning course to help employees to understand the key points of the law and what constitutes power harassment.

 We also hold regular harassment prevention training programs for managers, who are responsible for creating a culture of respect in the workplace, to widen their understanding and to ensure harassment-free offices.